XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 🚨 **Do not use the Private Key in the example above in production or you can risk losing your assets!** 🚨

-And finally, we can configure the `hardhat.config.js` file for both Apothem and XinFin Networks by writting:
+And finally, we can configure the `hardhat.config.js` file for both Apothem and XinFin Networks by writing:

 ```jsx
 require("@nomicfoundation/hardhat-toolbox");